sabahhussen555/stepper-motor-project/README.md

 **We use common cathode seven-segments and the figures below illustrate how to turn on the wanted leds of seven-segments display**

+## Code flow
+### project idea
+ in our project, we used stepper motor operating on :
+   1. three different mode:
+      - full mode
+      - wave mode
+      - half mode

 ## Used Software
 1. Protues